-Whether you’re looking to renovate an existing pool area or starting from scratch, choosing the right pavers can enhance the aesthetics and usability of your space.
+When it comes to pool paving, there are many things to consider.
+Whether you’re looking to renovate an existing pool or start from scratch, choosing the right pavers can enhance the aesthetic and function of your space.
 A well-presented pool area can also increase the value of your home if you’re looking to sell.

 Why choose to pave your pool area

 Stone flooring is highly regarded for its ability to withstand the pressures of the outdoor environment and everyday use.
-Stone naturally patinas over time and unlike some other materials, this only adds to the beauty of the surface.
+Natural stone patinas over time and unlike some other materials, this only adds to the beauty of the surface.

-One of the most important factors in choosing a surface around a pool is the slip resistance.
-There are many stone types that are suitable in wet areas such as a pool or bathroom.
+One of the most important factors in paving your pool area is looking at the material’s slip resistance.
+There are many stone types that are suitable in wet areas i.e. a pool or bathroom such as Bluestone, Limestone and Granite.
 These will ensure a high level of safety for people walking or playing around the pool.

-Stone pavers is a cost-effective material due to its long lifespan and durable nature.
+Stone pavers are cost-effective due to their long lifespan and durability.
 Stone will also require less maintenance than some other materials.

 Stone is a relatively straightforward product to install and can be repaired easily.
 If required, pavers can be removed and replaced rather than the entire flooring needing to be pulled up.

-There is a large variety of stone types available each coming in their own unique tonal variations and textures.
-This enables you to create an aesthetic that complements the architecture and interior spaces of your home or to create a look that reflects your property’s era.
+There is a large variety of stone types available, each with their own unique tonal variations and textures.
+This enables you to create a look that complements the architecture and interior spaces of your home, or to create a look that reflects your property’s era.
 Stone pavers are also available in several formats and sizes to suit your style and application.

 1. Opt for a lighter colour

-Dark colours absorb the heat and that means they’ll be hot underfoot.
+Dark colours absorb the heat, meaning they’ll be hot underfoot.
 If your pool area is exposed to the sun, opt for a lighter and denser stone that will remain relatively cool.
-Just remember too light and you’ll experience a lot of glare.
+However, just remember too light and you’ll experience a lot of glare.

 2. Size matters

-When choosing stone, it’s important to consider the size and format of the pavers and how it relates to your pool area.
+When choosing stone, it’s important to consider the size and format of the paver, as well as how it relates to your pool area.
 Typically, a larger size paver will make the outdoor space feel bigger, as will a simpler pattern/format.

 3. Use a suitable sealant

 Poolside is a harsh environment and we expect the surface to work hard.
-Exposed to chemicals and damaging salts, sealing your stone tiles will ensure your surface’s longevity and keep your pool area looking great.
+With your stone tiles being exposed to chemicals and damaging salts, sealing them will ensure the surface’s longevity and keep your pool area looking great.

 4. Consider the flow

-Before you settle on a stone type for your pool area, consider how well the material flows with other areas of your property including the interior of your home.
-Carrying one surface or complementary colour tones from inside to out will help form a strong connection between the spaces.
+Before you settle on a stone type for your pool area, consider how well the material flows with other sections of your property, including the interior of your home.
+As a result, carrying one surface or complementary colour tones from inside to out will help form a strong connection between the spaces.
 For a better result, you’ll also want to consider how well your chosen stone flows with the interior tones of your pool.

 While you may be focused on the flooring around your pool, it’s important to look at your vertical surfaces too, especially if your pool adjoins a wall or boundary.
-If you’re renovating an existing pool, it’s a great time to dress your verticles using a complementary material.
+Further, if you’re renovating an existing pool, it’s a great time to dress your verticals using a complementary material.
 This may just be what you need to create a visual statement in your backyard.